ericjwdchen/ericjwdchen.github.io/about.md

 This site is built on [Jekyll][jekyll], forked originally from [Poole][poole], and generously hosted on [GitHub Pages][gp].
 The repository for the website is [here][repo].

 Math equations are created using [MathJax][mj].
-Syntax highlighting is done with [highlight.js][h.js] using the Solarized Light theme.
+Syntax highlighting for code snippets is done with [highlight.js][h.js] using the Solarized Light theme.

 The [logo][l] is an homage to the brown [Zune 30][Zune 30], Microsoft's deeply flawed yet iconic iPod competitor and my favorite electronic device.
 Mine was white, but brown makes for a better logo.